Building Commissioning, Part of Indoor Air Quality Design Tools for Schools

 - Ladder - For airflow measurements on 2nd floor unit ventilators (if any)

-Following is an example checklist with three zones completed.
+Below is a link to the IAQ Building Commission Checklist Documents that include an example checklist with three zones completed.
 In this example, Zones 1 and 3 checked out as being ok, but Zone 2 has several problems: insufficient outdoor air supply, a dirty air handling unit, a musty smell, high relative humidity and inadequate documentation and training for O&M staff.
 The repair crew found that the cooling coil was clogged with construction dust and debris, preventing sufficient air flow and moisture removal.
 If this problem had not been identified, damage to library materials and to the health of occupants could have occurred.

 Resources and References